-The following are Web Site Links and descriptions for various resources for those of you who are looking for communication tools.
+The following are Web Site Links and recommended resources for those of you who are looking for communication tools.
 We pray they will be of help to your marital relationship.

 • Focusonthefamily.com This is the web site for the great ministry of Focus on the Family.
-One of the many features of this web site can be found when you place your cursor over the top bar that says “Relationship and Marriage.”
-A drop-down box will show up and you can select a topic which will give you a number of articles to read.
+One of the many features of this web site can be found when you place your cursor over the top bar that says, “Relationship and Marriage.”
+A drop-down box will show up.
+You can then select a topic which will give you a number of articles to read.
 You can also select “Communication/Conflict.”

 • Feeling Words Are you experiencing an emotion that you want to describe to your spouse but you don’t know the right word to describe it?
-This link provides a long list of words, composed by Steve Hein, which you can use for this purpose.
-Through this link, Steve also provides a way for you to purchase a more extensive list if that is what you need.
+This link provides a long list of words to help you do just that.
+They are composed by Steve Hein.
 Plus there is a list of “Common Negative Feelings“ that you can read through, to help you to better express yourself.

-• Realrelationships.com This is the web site for Dr Les and Dr Leslie Parrott who are a husband-and-wife team who not only share the same name, but the same passion for helping others build healthy relationships.
-The Parrotts founded the Center for Relationship Development on the campus of Seattle Pacific University — a groundbreaking program dedicated to teaching the basics of good relationships.
-Their web site has free videos that you can view on your computer which gives relationship advice on many different subjects you will deal with in your married lives together including “Communication” and also “Conflict Resolution” as well as a drop down box on the top bar of their home page which has “Assessments” that you can use with their resources.
+• Realrelationships.com This is the web site for Dr Les and Dr Leslie Parrott.
+They are a husband-and-wife team who have the same passion for helping others build healthy relationships.
+Their web site has free videos that you can view on many different subjects you will deal with in your married lives together.
+They include “Communication” and also “Conflict Resolution” as well as a drop down box on the top bar of their home page which has “Assessments” that you can use with their resources.
 We highly advise that you visit their web site to see what they can offer you.

-• RETROUVAILLE (meaning, “rediscovery” and rhymes with pie), Retrouvaille.org.
-This is a program for couples with serious problems who are disillusioned, separated and/or on the brink of divorce.
-You’ll be helped by volunteer couples who have also “been to the brink” — who have experienced serious problems including affairs, alcoholism, gambling, violence, etc. or who have simply fallen out of love— but who have worked their way back.
-They’ll teach you how to fall back in love again and heal your own marriage and make it stronger than ever before.
-This successful program (85% when both partners work at it) teaches simple techniques of communication and exercises to work on forgiveness, healing, and restoration of trust.
+• Retrouvaille.org (meaning “rediscovery” and rhymes with pie) This is a program for couples with serious problems who are disillusioned, separated and/or on the brink of divorce.
+You’ll be helped by volunteer couples who have also “been to the brink.”
+They have personally experienced serious problems including affairs, alcoholism, gambling, violence, etc. or who have simply fallen out of love— but who have worked their way back.
+They’ll teach you how to fall back in love again.
+Plus they will help you to heal your own marriage and make it stronger than ever before.
+This successful program (85% when both partners work at it) teaches simple techniques of communication.
+It also includes exercises to work on forgiveness, healing, and restoration of trust.

-• Cracking the Communication Code Workbook: The Secret to Speaking Your Mate’s Language -written by Emerson Eggerichs, published by Thomas Nelson Publishing.
-This book is founded on the principle that communication between couples has been dissected in thousands of books and articles, and yet why does it remain the number one marriage problem?
-“Because,” says Dr. Emerson Eggerichs, “most spouses don’t know that they speak two different languages.
-They are sending each other messages in ‘code,’ but they won’t crack that code until they see that she listens to hear the language of love and he listens to hear the language of respect.”
+• Cracking the Communication Code Workbook: The Secret to Speaking Your Mate’s Language is written by Emerson Eggerichs, published by Thomas Nelson Publishing.
 Dr. Eggerichs’ best-selling book, Love and Respect, launched a revolution in how couples relate to each other based on Ephesians 5:33: “The husband must love his wife . . . and the wife must respect her husband.”
 In Cracking the Communication Code he shows couples how to speak each other’s distinctly different language-respect for him, love for her.
 The result is mutual understanding and a successful, godly marriage.

 • Foolproofing Your Life: How to Deal Effectively with the Impossible People in Your Life -written by Jan Silvious, published by WaterBrook.
 This is a book to help you deal with difficult people.
 “In dealing with such people, we often try a number of coping strategies.
 Unfortunately, our best attempts at making peace often fail.
 This is because the difficult people in our lives are often what the Bible calls ‘fools.’
 And dealing with fools requires a special kind of biblical wisdom.
 You’ve tried everything –from confrontation to passivity.
 You’ve found out what doesn’t work; now discover what does.
 Gain the tools you need to get along with others and conduct your relationships in a manner that honors God and preserves your sanity!